warframeblog/warframeblog/content/how-to-farm-relics.md

 ---
 title: 'How To Farm Relics - Lith, Meso, Neo & Axi'
-seoTitle: "How To Farm Relics - Lith, Meso, Neo & Axi - Warframe Blog"
+seoTitle: How and Where To Farm Relics?
+Best Place To Farm Relics.
 date: 2018-09-25T15:45:53+00:00
 author: warframe
 layout: post